You're All That Matters to Me

 "You're All That Matters to Me" is a song by American singer-songwriter Curtis Stigers.
-It was the second single released from his debut studio album, Curtis Stigers (1991), and peaked at number six on the UK Singles Chart in 1992.
+It was the second single released from his debut studio album, Curtis Stigers (1991) by Arista Records, and peaked at number six on the UK Singles Chart in 1992.
 Although a commercial disappointment in the United States, the song reached the top 40 in Belgium, Ireland, and Canada, reaching number two on the Canadian RPM Adult Contemporary chart for three weeks.
+It is written by Stigers with Gregg Sutton and Shelly Peiken, and produced by Glen Ballard.